ritua2/BOINCatTACC/README.md

 A copy of the original GPLv3 license is provided [here](./applications/LICENSES), users may also find it in the OpenFOAM6 main Github [repository](https://github.com/OpenFOAM/OpenFOAM-6/blob/master/COPYING).

-The OpneSees application that researchers can run through BOINC is licensed by the The Regents of the University of California, a copy of the original copyright notice is included in this project [here](./applications/OpenSees_COPYRIGHT) or in its original [Github Directory location](https://github.com/OpenSees/OpenSees/blob/master/COPYRIGHT).
+The OpenSees application that researchers can run through BOINC is licensed by the The Regents of the University of California, a copy of the original copyright notice is included in this project [here](./applications/LICENSES/OpenSees_COPYRIGHT) or in its original [Github Directory location](https://github.com/OpenSees/OpenSees/blob/master/COPYRIGHT).